aclark4life/project-makefile/README.rst

 Slides
 ------

-Review `this presentation <http://slides.com/aclark/project-makefile>`_ for more info.
+Check out `this presentation <http://slides.com/aclark/project-makefile>`_ for more info.